galexrt/docs.galexrt.moe/docs/databases/mysql/slow-log.md

 ## Disable Slow Query Log

-It is important to log slow queries, so set it to something like `3` seconds.
+It is important to log slow queries, so set it to something like `3` seconds at maximum.

 ```sql
 SET GLOBAL long_query_time = 3;